 While I was still living in the Tuscan countryside with my boyfriend, we were always waiting for 2 main seasons: Fall for Porcini mushrooms and Spring for wild asparagus.
-There were many woods to explore in Tuscany and we would spend hours at time, looking for delicious mushrooms and asparagus.
+There are many woods to explore in Tuscany and we would spend hours at a time, looking for delicious mushrooms and asparagus.
 When you find the perfect spot, it becomes your most sacred secret.

-Wild asparagus are quite difficult to find though.
+Wild asparagus is quite difficult to find though.
 They are really thin and tall and they hide very well within the thorny bushes.
-If you don’t hunt them yourself, you’ll need to be very lucky to ever see them on a market stall, because of how rare and precious they are.
+If you don't hunt them yourself, you'll need to be very lucky to ever see them on a market stall, because of how rare and precious they are.

-So most of the time we have to rely on cultivated asparagus, which are bigger and stiffer, but still very delicious.
+So, most of the time we have to rely on cultivated asparagus, which are bigger and stiffer, but still very delicious.

 How to clean asparagus

-Asparagus grow in the dirt so the first thing you should do is to carefully wash them.
-When you handle asparagus, always be careful of the tip, it’s very delicate and it’s the most flavorful part of the asparagus, so you don’t want to ruin it.
+Asparagus grows in the dirt so the first thing you should do is to carefully wash them.
+When you handle asparagus, always be careful of the tip, it's very delicate and it's the most flavorful part of the asparagus, so you don't want to ruin it.

 Some cooks also peel the asparagus.
 This is optional and the reason for peeling the stalk is to make the asparagus more tender, as the outer "skin" is slightly harder because it acts as a protective film.
 If you decide to peel them, use a potato peeler and peel only the bottom half of the asparagus.

 How to cook asparagus